-Learn more about how otoplasty from our skilled surgeon can correct overly large or prominent ears by contacting us today.
-We can help you schedule a consultation with Dr. Wilson and provide additional information.
+Learn more about how this facial plastic surgery procedure from our skilled cosmetic surgeon can correct overly large or prominent ears by contacting us today.
+We can help you schedule a consultation with Dr. Zeff and provide additional information.

 Ear Surgery Procedure

 During your initial consultation, Dr. Zeff will evaluate your ears (or your child’s) and discuss your cosmetic goals.
 Every treatment plan is customized to suit your unique needs and aesthetic preferences.
 In many cases, general anesthesia will be necessary for younger children, while local anesthetic is often sufficient for older kids, teens, and adults.
 If the concern is primarily the prominence of the ears, the angle can often be adjusted by making a single small incision on the back of the ear, within the natural crease.
 Typically, a small amount of cartilage and skin will be removed and/or reshaped to modify the ear’s appearance.
 Another technique is to use permanent or temporary stitches to draw the ears closer to the head.
 A number of other approaches can be used, and Dr. Zeff will discuss which one offers the best outcome for you.